jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 Many thanks again to Roman for this!

-Now I just have to figure out how to get back my preferred presonal C# editor and formatting settings...
+Now I just have to figure out how to get back my preferred personal C# editor and formatting settings...

 ####<a name="7"></a> Copy as HTML Update